Wines

 Main Regions that Produce Vermouth Wines

-• Italy: Italian vermouths thrive, particularly in Turin, where they are known as Vermouth di Torino.
-The region favours the muscat grape, lending a natural sweetness that requires minimal added sugar.
+• Italy: The land of Marsala, a wine that can last many years, also produces high quality Vermouth, especially in Turin, where they are known as Vermouth di Torino.
+The region favors the muscat grape, lending a natural sweetness that requires minimal added sugar.
 The characteristic sweetness of Italian Vermouth, combined with robust botanicals, makes Italian sweet vermouths enjoyable even on their own.

 • France: French Vermouth, including brands like Noilly Prat and Lillet, emanates from the south, close to the sea or in Bordeaux.
 The maritime influence gives Noilly Prat's offerings a briny quality, while Lillet Blanc benefits from the complexity of Bordeaux's white wines, making these vermouths exceptionally palatable with their infused botanicals.